Introduction to Medical Textiles: Applications and Innovations in Healthcare

 2. It should be non-allergenic.

-3. It should be compatible with most living system.
+3. It should be compatible with most living systems.

 4. It should be sterilized without imparting any change in physical and chemical characteristics.